-- 1477.
-Regulation 565 provides that the operator of a licensed major hazard facility must keep a copy of the safety assessment documented under regulation 555 as revised under Part 9.3 and this Part at the facility. - 1478.
-The maximum penalty for contravening regulation 565 is \$6 000 for an individual and \$30 000 for a body corporate.
+1484.
+Regulation 565 provides that the operator of a licensed major hazard facility must keep a copy of the safety assessment documented under regulation 555 as revised under Part 9.3 and this Part at the facility.

+1485.
+The maximum penalty for contravening regulation 565 is the tier E monetary penalty.

-- 1479.
-Regulation 566 requires the operator of a licensed major hazard facility to implement control measures that eliminate, as far as is reasonably practicable, the risk of a major incident occurring or, if it is not reasonably practicable to eliminate that risk, to minimise that risk. - 1480.
-Sub-regulation 566(2) provides that the operator of a licensed major hazard facility must implement risk control measures designed to minimise, in the event of a major incident occurring, its magnitude and the severity of its consequences to persons both on-site and off-site.
+- 1486.
+Regulation 566 requires the operator of a licensed major hazard facility to implement control measures that eliminate, as far as is reasonably practicable, the risk of a major incident occurring or, if it is not reasonably practicable to eliminate that risk, to minimise that risk. - 1487.
+Sub-regulation 566(2) provides that the operator of a licensed major hazard facility must implement risk control measures designed to minimise, in the event of a major incident occurring, its magnitude and the severity of its consequences to persons both on-site and off-site. - 1488.
+The maximum penalty for contravening regulation 566 is the tier E monetary penalty.